By Linda Lee

-If you are the type to knit a baby blanket, cross stitch a pillow, crochet a shawl or embroider something clever for a holiday present, you might as well start now.
-Say you are doing a counted cross stitch present as a surprise.
+Clearly, I did not grow up to be a crafter.
+However, if you are the type to knit a baby blanket, cross stitch a pillow, crochet a shawl or embroider something clever for a holiday present, you might as well start now.
+Say you are doing a counted cross-stitch present as a surprise for someone in the immediate family.
 That means you have to work on it on the train or during lunch hour, or at night while you watch “television,” after your wife has gone to bed.

 Hey, men do cross stitch too!
-And say you are doing more than one present.
+And what if you are doing more than one present.

 We are here to help you find fun, interesting projects with flower themes for that someone in your life who loves flowers.